SeisComP/seiscomp/doc/base/glossary.rst

       magnitudes around 7 because the maximum amplitudes of larger earthquakes occur at longer periods than the bandpass of 0.1 s and 3 s for the magnitude calculation.

-      In SeisComP3 a modified local magnitude :term:`MLv <magnitude, local vertical (MLv)>` is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.
+      In SeisComP a modified local magnitude :term:`MLv <magnitude, local vertical (MLv)>` is determined by simulation of a Wood-Anderson instrument and then measuring the amplitude in a 150 s time window on the vertical component of station with distances smaller than 8°.

-      The amplitude unit in SeisComP3 is **millimeter** (mm).
+      The amplitude unit in SeisComP is **millimeter** (mm).

       Read the :ref:`technical documentation <global_ml>` for the configuration.